Ircama/hostp2pd/README.md

 To configure Wi-Fi Direct on a Raspberry Pi, follow [this link](https://raspberrypi.stackexchange.com/q/117238/126729).

 Notice that with Raspberry Pi, running AP and P2P concurrently is not supported.
-Specifically, if a command like `iw dev wlan0 interface add uap0 type __ap` is issued to create a virtual Wi-Fi interface (in order for an access point to be managed for instance by *hostapd*), `wpa_cli -i p2p-dev-wlan0 p2p_connect "address" pbc` subsequently fails to create the *p2p-wlan0-0* interface and *wpa_supplicant* returns EBUSY error code -16 (Device or resource busy).
+Specifically, if a command like `iw dev wlan0 interface add uap0 type __ap` is issued to create a virtual Wi-Fi interface (in order for an access point to be managed for instance by *hostapd*), `wpa_cli -i p2p-dev-wlan0 p2p_connect <address> pbc` subsequently fails to create the *p2p-wlan0-0* interface and *wpa_supplicant* returns EBUSY error code -16 (Device or resource busy).
 Deleting the virtual interface (via `iw dev uap0 del`) restores the correct behavior.

 # MAC Randomization